 This demonstrates that we may need to reframe communications as we make the case for doing it better.
 A good friend of Cast From Clay, Helen Dempster, thinks of communications as ‘impact maximisation’.
 This isn’t a terminological sleight of hand.
 It gets all parties closer to the truth of what communications is for: ensuring the work our colleagues do makes a difference.

 Think of it this way.
-We all agree that the research and the policy proposals that follow from it are what matter most.
+We all agree that research, and the policy proposals that follow, from it are what matter most.
 But we also understand that even the best research would be undermined if it was full of typos.

 The integrity of the research and how it’s presented are two ways we get our audiences to trust us to advise them, as they try to change things in their work.

 Frustration is a major barrier to progress.
 If you know what needs to change and you’re eager to change it, road blocks may make you restless, irritable.

 Slow yourself down.
 Accepting that this will be a longer road than you’d like will not only help the process but it’ll also help you maintain your own sanity.

 As a communicator I often have to remind myself that good communication involves at least 50% listening.

 There’s usually a reason behind people’s resistance to change.

 These reasons might resemble the ones your childhood friends had for not doing something fun.
 But in research and policy communications, the common ones we see are:

 1. I’m afraid – I’m too busy and this is more work, I don’t want to look foolish, doing this is risky for me